emsig/empymod/MAINTENANCE.rst

 7. ``conda`` build:

-   Has to be done outside of ~/, because conda skeleton cannot handle, at the moment, the encrypted home (https://conda.io/docs/build_tutorials/pkgs.html).
+   Has to be done outside of ~/, because conda skeleton cannot handle, at the moment, the encrypted home.
 Also, ensure you leave any current conda environment with ``conda deactivate``.

    1. Install miniconda in /opt::